isomerpages/enterprisesg-wmo/_businesses/users-of-weighing-and-measuring-instruments-for-trade.md

 **Verification of weighing and measuring instruments**

-Under the Weights and Measures Act, it is an offence to use unregistered and/or unverified instruments for trade in Singapore.
-It is the user’s responsibility to ensure the instrument is verified, secured from tampering, and affixed with the Accuracy Label by an Authorised Verifier before using it for trade.
+Under the Weights and Measures Act, it is an offence to use unregistered i.e., not pattern registered, and/or unverified instruments for trade in Singapore.
+It is the user’s responsibility to ensure the instrument is verified, secured from tampering, and affixed with the Accuracy Label by an Authorised Verifier (AV) before using it for trade.

-Please refer to **Appendix E** of the Weights and Measures Information Booklet below for the verification process of weighing and measuring instruments for trade use.
+Please refer to **Appendix E** of the Weights and Measures Information Booklet below for the process to get your instrument verified.

+*QR code label and registration of weighing and measuring instruments in CPSA+*

+The CPSA+

 **Metric system of units**